junaidc15/cmsc320FinalProject/README.md

 This is the repistory for the cmsc 320 final project.
 Group Members:
-Junaid Chaudhry, Elliott Eager, Keshav Nayyar,
+Junaid Chaudhry, Elliott Eager, Keshav Nayyar and Francis Fynnwilliams